sadik-x/cisco-home-labs/lab-dhcp-server-multiple-vlan/readme.md

-Lab: DHCP Server for Multiple VLANs with Router and Multilayer Switch Objective
-Configure a network with multiple VLANs using a multilayer switch and a router that acts as the DHCP server.
-Enable inter-VLAN routing and DHCP services so that devices in different VLANs obtain IP addresses and communicate across VLANs.

-Topology Overview
-1 Router acting as DHCP server and inter-VLAN router

-1 Multilayer Switch performing VLAN segmentation and routing (SVIs)

-3 Normal Switches connected to the multilayer switch, each assigned to a VLAN

-VLANs:

-VLAN 11 (IT)

-VLAN 22 (Sales)

-VLAN 33 (Support)

-PCs connected on normal switches, assigned to corresponding VLAN access ports

-Configured Features
-VLAN creation on multilayer and normal switches

-Trunk ports between multilayer switch and normal switches

-Layer 3 VLAN interfaces (SVIs) configured on multilayer switch for routing

-Router configured as DHCP server with separate DHCP pools for each VLAN subnet

-DHCP relay (ip helper-address) configured on multilayer switch VLAN interfaces pointing to router's DHCP server IP

-Inter-VLAN routing enabled for communication between VLANs

-DHCP IP assignment and inter-VLAN connectivity verified via ping

-Technologies Used
-VLAN segmentation

-802.1Q trunking

-Layer 3 Switch VLAN Interfaces (SVIs)

-Router acting as DHCP server

-DHCP relay configuration

-Cisco IOS CLI
+# Lab : Router as DHCP Server for Multiple VLANs with Multilayer Switch

+# Objective
+Configure a router to act as a centralized DHCP server for multiple VLANs across a network with a multilayer switch and normal switches.
+Enable inter-VLAN routing and DHCP Relay to dynamically assign IP addresses in the correct subnet for each VLAN.

+---

+# Topology Overview
+- **1 Router** (DHCP server + default gateway)

+- **1 Multilayer Switch** (Layer 3 routing + VLAN segmentation)

+- **3 Normal Switches**

+**Multiple PCs** in different VLANs:

+- VLAN 11 – IT

+- VLAN 22 – Sales

+- VLAN 33 – Support

+---

+# Configured Features
+- VLAN creation on multilayer switch and normal switches

+- Trunk ports connecting multilayer switch and normal switches

+- Layer 3 VLAN interfaces (SVIs) on multilayer switch for routing

+- Router configured as DHCP server with pools for each VLAN subnet:

+    -`192.168.11.0/24` for VLAN 11

+    -`192.168.22.0/24 `for VLAN 22

+    -`192.168.33.0/24` for VLAN 33

+- ip helper-address configured on multilayer switch SVIs pointing to router’s DHCP server IP

+- PCs obtaining IP addresses dynamically from router DHCP pools

+---

+# Technologies Used
+- VLANs

+- 802.1Q Trunking

+- Layer 3 Switch VLAN Interfaces (SVIs)

+- DHCP Server (on Router)

+- DHCP Relay (ip helper-address)

+- Cisco IOS CLI

+---

+# Results
+-PCs in each VLAN successfully received IP addresses from router DHCP server.

+-Inter-VLAN routing enabled seamless communication between VLANs.

+-DHCP relay forwarded DHCP requests from VLANs to the router server correctly.

+-Trunk links passed VLAN tagged traffic as expected.